-The 2012 Fair built on the plans and learning from previous Fairs.
-The number of changes introduced in 2011 was developed further in 2012 including:
+The 2013 Fair built on the plans and learning from previous Fairs.
+The number of changes developed over this period included:

-- 1) greater links with Lancashire, Durham and Yorkshire police on dealing with travelling arrangements for Gypsy and Travellers to and from the Fair. - 2) greater links with Craven District Council and the Teesdale Residents' & Travellers' Forum over travelling arrangements of Gypsy and Travellers to and from the Fair. - 3) visits to other parts of the North of England to meet community groups and Gypsy and Traveller sites to discuss arrangements going to and at this Fair. - 4) development of permanent traffic order arrangements and traffic safety provision for the horse drawn bow tops and awareness raising generally for vehicles on the roads. - 5) development of the licensing charter with licensed premises and during the Fair for the restaurants and takeaway establishments to have agreed closing at 11.30pm following last orders at 11.00pm. - 6) handing over management of the market area in the town centre to the business community to manage. - development of the use of Twitter and Facebook as a means and method of communication. - 8) daily meeting of community representatives from the resident and travelling communities. - 9) daily meetings of MASCG reviewing all activity and directing continual daily improvement and additional meetings on matters that required attention.
+- 1) greater links with Lancashire, Durham and Yorkshire Police on dealing with travelling arrangements for Gypsy and Travellers to and from the Fair.
+Evidence of actions here was the pro-active policing which led to twenty arrests preventing what may otherwise have been a serious public order event. - 2) greater links with Craven District Council and the Teesdale Residents' & Travellers' Forum over travelling arrangements of Gypsy and Travellers to and from the Fair. - 3) visits to other parts of the North of England to meet community groups and Gypsy and Traveller sites to discuss arrangements going to and at this Fair and working with the communities in pre-planning. - 4) development of permanent traffic order arrangements and traffic safety provision for the horse drawn bow tops and awareness raising generally for vehicles on the roads.
+However, there was a degree of non-compliance with the order which caused concern to the residents in several areas. - 5) development of the licensing charter with licensed premises and during the Fair for the restaurants and takeaway establishments to have agreed closing at 11.30pm following last orders at 11.00pm which worked well. - 6) handing over management of the market area in the town centre to the business community to manage for Friday and Sunday.
+This was expanded by closing and pedestrianising part of the highway. - 7) development of the use of Twitter and Facebook as a means and method of communication. - 8) daily meeting of community representatives from the resident and travelling communities which was used to gather information and then share perceptions, provide factual answers and improve communication generally. - 9) daily meetings of MASCG reviewing all activity and directing continual daily improvement and additional meetings on matters that required attention.